Lap Cat Services

 Ideally, copy editing happens when the manuscript is more or less finalized.
 However, if a separate round of stylistic editing hasn’t been done beforehand, it is common to include some more stylistic edits at this stage, all with the goal of getting the manuscript ready for layout and publication.

 If a style sheet hasn’t already been created for your project, I will create one here.
 The style sheet is an important tool for ensuring consistency throughout your document.
-It identifies the dictionary and style guide (e.g., The Chicago Manual of Style) that your manuscript should adhere to, as well as decisions that the author or editor has made about the use of serial commas, how to express numbers and dates, spacing around dashes, the use of bold or italics for emphasis, heading formats, abbreviations, and the spelling of proper nouns or words that can be written more than one way.
+It identifies the dictionary and style guide (e.g., The Chicago Manual of Style) that your manuscript should adhere to, as well as decisions that your or I have made about, for example, the use of serial commas, how to express numbers and dates, spacing around dashes, the use of bold or italics for emphasis, heading formats, abbreviations, and the spelling and use of names or important vocabulary.

 Proofreading